 1790: Kimberly Hambright - for her service to world tours and coverage of the Presidential Service Center from 2009 to 2015 working as Manager at the Center.

-1788: Renee Crichter Lyons - for her historic work in publishing the book, Foreign-Born American Patriots: Sixteen Volunteer Leaders in the Revolutionary War.
+1788: Renee Crichter Lyons - for her historical work in publishing the book, Foreign-Born American Patriots: Sixteen Volunteer Leaders in the Revolutionary War.
 Awarded after two speeches and book presentations of 2015 and 2016.

-1787: Joseph Epley - for his historic work at "The Hanging Tree," incorrect names engraved on the National Park Service Monument at King's Mountain by the United States of America, recognition of Colonel Andrew Hampton and publishing of the book, "A Passel of Hate."
+1787: Joseph Epley - for his historical work at "The Hanging Tree," incorrect names engraved on the National Park Service Monument at King's Mountain by the United States of America, recognition of Colonel Andrew Hampton and publishing of the book, "A Passel of Hate."

-1785: Brunhilde Vinson - for her work with the Honduras Medical/Dental Mission Team, the Greenville, SC and Pelzer community.
+1785: Brunhilde Vinson - for her work with the Honduras Medical/Dental Mission Team, the Greenville, SC, and Pelzer community.

 1784: Solomon Titus Taylor - for his achievements in proliferating Ishmael Titus, black Colonial War hero.
 Proven to have fought at the battle of King's Mountain and having his record overturned.